blakedietz/blakedietz.me/content/posts/2022-05-31-data-phx-main/index.md

 ---
 path: /blog/2022-05-31/data-phx-main
-title: Discovering the container element for Phoenix LiveViews
+title: Discovering the extra container element for Phoenix LiveViews
 description: The data-phx-main element makes live.html.heex DOM structure slighty different than app.html.heex.
 Learn about where it comes from and how to configure it.
 tags:
   - software